contivero/cstuff/README.md

 y = 1 / ((a + b) * (a + b));
 ```
 Still, lowercase function macros tend to be misleading, since it's easy to
-confuse them with a normal function, so it's better to stick to using uppercase
+confuse them with a normal function, so it's better to stick to using uppercases
 for them.

 #### Allocating memory